Maoman1/maoBouldersBegone/README.md

 ## Planned Features

-- Customize timer activation delay (easy)
+- Customize timer activation delay and activation key (easy)
 - Automatically detect length of time from load game to first F6 press and save that as the timer for the future (medium)
 - Possibly find a better way to detect loading into the world (hard)